“And the rest of the Jews also played the hypocrite with him, so that even Barnabas was carried away with their hypocrisy.”

-And the rest of the Jews also played the hypocrite with him, so that even Barnabas was carried away with their hypocrisy.”**

 And the rest of the Jews also played the hypocrite with him,

-    The “rest of the Jews” are Jewish believers.
-When Peter went astray, other Jewish believers went with him.
+The “rest of the Jews” are Jewish believers in the church in Antioch of Syria.
+When Peter went astray, other Jewish believers who had accepted the grace principle went with him.

-    The English words “played the hypocrite” are from three Greek words: with, under, to judge.
-The idea is to join in acting the hypocrite, to pretend to act from one motive when, in fact, you are acting from an entirely different motive.
+The English words “played the hypocrite” are from three Greek words: with, under, and to judge.
+The idea is to join in acting the hypocrite, to pretend to act from one motive when, in fact, you are operating from an entirely different reason.
 The ancient Greeks used this word in the theater for pretending or playing a part.
-The idea is that they played a part along with others.
-They helped each other in presenting a false front.
+The idea is that they played a role along with others.
+They helped each other in presenting a false front of legalism.

 When leaders fall, they bring many with them.

-    We need to understand that leaders can lead others astray.
-As leaders, do we give a second thought as to how we might hurt people who follow us?
+We need to understand that leaders can go astray, whether doctrinally or living the Christian life.
+As leaders, do we think twice about how we might hurt people who follow us?